pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

    <td><code>fn:IsRequired(<i>condition</i>)</code></td>
    <td>
     <ul>
-     <li>Only occurs in "Required" field and must always be the outer-most predicate.</li>
      <li><i>condition</i> is a conditional expression that resolves to a Boolean (true/false).</li>
      <li>If <i>condition</i> evaluates to true, then asserts that the current key is required.</li>
      <li>If <i>condition</i> evaluates to false, then asserts that the current key is optional.</li>